Almost 20 million international visitors arrived in London in 2018, making it one of the world’s most important tourist destinations.

 London Heathrow Airport: arrival and connections

-London Heathrow is the UK’s largest airport and the main gateway into the country from visitors arriving from outside Europe.
+London Heathrow is the UK’s largest airport and the main gateway into the country for visitors arriving from outside Europe.

-All of the countries eligible for the UK EVW fly to London Heathrow Airport with direct flights from Dubai, Muscat, Doha, and Kuwait.
+Nationals of all of the countries eligible for the UK EVW can travel to London Heathrow Airport with direct flights from Dubai, Muscat, Doha, and Kuwait.

 - Located in the London Borough of Hillingdon, in the city’s western suburbs